BLUE HORIZON 1261

 "Surely there's something else you haven't tried," Connie offered with a soulful expression, a bit of panic in her voice at having her personal plans scrubbed.
 "We've got to figure out some way to get a client so we can launch!"

 "I'm sure there is," the wolf conceded.
-"Jiro, Durant and I will try brainstorming on this tonight, but if any of you come up with something I haven't thought of, I'm willing to listen."
+"Jiro, Durant and I will be brainstorming on this tonight, but if any of you come up with something I haven't thought of, I'm willing to listen."

 There was a loud bang and everyone looked back to the kitchen.
 Ivy had dropped a steaming pot of vegetables on the counter a little too hard next to other food-bearing containers.
 Embarrassed, she turned quickly to hide the moisture in her cheek fur.
 "Supper's ready and on the counter," she said over her shoulder after wiping her eyes on her apron.
-"I'll get glasses for your drinks."
+"I'll get cups for your drinks."

 Thankful for the momentary distraction, crewmates got up one by one to pick up plates and serve themselves cafeteria-style from the bounty that Ivy had prepared for them.
 Merlin let the others go first, taking an empty seat at the table.